 These amendments are effective for annual periods beginning on or after January 1, 2022.
-The Credit Union has not yet determined the impact of these amendments on its consolidated financial statements.
+The Credit Union is currently assessing the impact of these amendments on its consolidated financial statements.

-IAS 1 Presentation of Financial Statements
+IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements